Gardiac007/E-Commerce-API/README.md

 - **Pagination** technique is implemented to access large amount of data into multiple pages.
 - Added **Advanced Filtering and Sorting** techniques for data retrieval (SearchFilter, OrderingFilter).
 - **JWT** is used for User Authentication.
 - **DRF Throttling** is implemented for Rate-Limiting and prevents from DDoS Attacks.
+- This API can provides CRUD operations on Products, Categories and Orders.

 ### API Endpoints:
 For this project, I have made a **Postman** Collection called ```E-Commerce API``` and you can access it by the below link: